José Bautista: 2015

 Bautista finished the 2015 regular season with a .250 batting average, 40 home runs, and 114 RBI.
 He also walked more than he struck out for the second consecutive year, totaling 110 walks to 106 strikeouts.
 For the season, he had the lowest line drive percentage of all major league hitters (13.9%).
 From 2010 to 2015, he batted .268 with 153 doubles, 227 home runs, 582 RBI, 574 walks, 576 strikeouts, .390 OBP, .555 SLG, .945 OPS, and 156 OPS+.
-In that span, he hit more home runs than any other major leaguer – 28 ahead of second-place Miguel Cabrera – was second in slugging percentage and walks, third in OPS and OPS+ and fifth in OBP.
+In that span, he hit more home runs than any other major leaguer, 28 ahead of second-place Miguel Cabrera, was second in slugging percentage and walks, third in OPS and OPS+, and fifth in OBP.

 On October 8, 2015, with just over 1,400 career games played, Bautista made his postseason debut against the Texas Rangers in the American League Division Series (ALDS).
-In the fifth and final game of the series on October 14, Bautista hit a three-run home run off Sam Dyson that gave the Jays a 6–3 lead that they would not relinquish, sending Toronto to the American League Championship Series (ALCS).
-Bautista watched the home run and flipped his bat high into the air before running the bases, a celebratory gesture that was applauded by Jays fans and media outlets, while drawing the ire of Rangers players as unsportsmanlike, in the midst of a 53-minute seventh inning laden with controversy.
+In the 5th and final game of the series on October 14, Bautista hit a three-run home run off Sam Dyson that gave the Jays a 6–3 lead that they would not relinquish, sending Toronto to the American League Championship Series (ALCS).
+Bautista watched the home run and flipped his bat high into the air before running the bases, a celebratory gesture that was applauded by Blue Jays fans and media outlets, while drawing the ire of Rangers players as unsportsmanlike, in the midst of a 53-minute 7th inning laden with controversy.
 A vital symbol of Toronto's first postseason appearance since 1993, the bat flip was voted Esurance's MLB Award for Best Play on Offense for 2015.
 In the five games of the ALDS, Bautista batted .273 with two home runs and five RBI.

 In Game 3 of the ALCS against the Kansas City Royals, Bautista had one hit and two walks, joining Keith Hernandez as the only players in MLB postseason history to reach base three times on their birthday.
 The Blue Jays would win the game, 11–8.
-In Game 6, Bautista hit two home runs, including a two-run game-tying homer at the top of the eighth inning to tie the game at 3–3; however Kansas City would win 4–3 to take the pennant.
+In Game 6, Bautista hit two home runs, including a two-run game-tying homer at the top of the 8th inning to tie the game at 3–3; however the Royals would win 4–3 to take the pennant.

 On November 3, 2015, Toronto exercised Bautista's $14 million option for 2016.